mkorthof/chrupd/README.md

 | RobRich      | dev          |
 | Chromium     | dev          |
 | ThumbApps    | dev          |

-~~Also note that if editor is set to "Nik", you need to set getFile to either "chromium-sync.exe" (default) or "chromium-nosync.exe".~~

 For more information about versions: [chromium.woolyss.com](https://chromium.woolyss.com/?cut=1&ago=1) (RSS atom [feed](https://chromium.woolyss.com/feed/windows-64-bit)).